-By implementing a family charter, my wife and I not only helped reshaped our approach to discipline, but also hold ourselves accountable for the same things we ask of our kids.
+By implementing a family charter, my wife and I not only helped reshaped our approach to discipline, but we now also hold ourselves accountable for the same things we ask of our kids.

 They let you bring a baby home, just walk out of the hospital with her.
 They assume that you’ll figure out how to feed her, how to clean her, how to teach her to talk.
 Maybe you’ve never taught a human how to do those things, and so you feel nervous and overwhelmed.
 But you discover the baby is cute when she’s learning.
 She smears pureed sweet potatoes all over her head and makes silly faces in the bath and grins when she says “Dada.”
 Your heart melts.
 It’s great fun, helping a tiny human do cute stuff.

 What’s not so fun is teaching a human how to not do shitty stuff.
 Once your child learns to speak, she will learn to say “no” and “doody-head” and “I like Mommy more than you.”
 She will look at the dinner you spent an hour cooking and say “gross!”
 She will ask if your forehead is covered with lines because you’re so grumpy all the time.
 She will repeat the bad words you say while watching football.

 She will say these things and look at you, waiting, thinking, what are you gonna do about it, bub?

 At first, my wife and I only knew what we wouldn’t do about it.
 My wife’s parents spanked.
 Not for us.
 My dad tended to yell, “Goddamnit!” while throwing a medium-sized object at a wall.
 Hard pass.